 The CFE, largely as a result of the political ramifications of the administration change in Mexico, has taken longer than expected to (a) estimate wheeling costs from the border delivery point to potential customer locations, and (b) process permits for interconnection.
 Therefore, in late December 2000 Enron Americas negotiated with ABB to, in exchange for a non-refundable option premium of $3.0MM, amend the EPC Contract to provide for the purchase of an option to cancel the EPC Contract at any time before 5:00 pm (Houston, Texas time), February 1, 2001 (the "Optional Cancellation Deadline"), without payment of any cancellation fees.
 Further delays by the CFE prompted additional negotiations with ABB in late January 2001.
 At that time, Enron Americas extracted a concession from ABB whereby the Optional Cancellation Deadline was extended to April 1, 2001.
 In exchange for this concession, the HVDC in-service date was moved from April 1, 2002 to June 1, 2002.

-TRANSACTION SOURCES AND USES OF FUNDS
+TRANSACTION SOURCES AND USES OF FUNDS ($ millions)